-Note - Article 10 (Dividends) specifically provides that the reduced rates on dividends (0%/5%) do not apply in the case of dividends which are deductible in computing the taxable income of the company paying the dividends in the Contracting State of which that company is a resident.
+Note - Article 10 (Dividends) specifically provides that the reduced rates on dividends (0%/5%) do not apply in the case of dividends that are deductible in computing the taxable income of the company paying the dividends in the Contracting State of which that company is a resident.

 The following capital gains derived by a resident of one Contracting State may be taxed by the other State:

 Gains from the alienation of other property by a resident of a Contracting State may only be taxed by that State.

 Article 20 (Silent Partnership) provides that any income and gains derived by a silent partner in respect of a silent partnership (Tokumei Kumiai) contract or another similar contract may be taxed in the Contracting State in which such income and gains arise and according to the laws of that Contracting State.